 List your work history

 Your work history will show whether you have enough credits.
-In 2022, you get 1 credit for each $1,510 in earnings.
-You can earn up to four credits a year.
+As of 2022, you get 1 credit for each $1,510 in earnings.
+You can earn up to 4 credits a year.

 In most cases, you need 40 credits, including 20 within the 10 years before your disability made it hard for you to work.
 This may be adjusted for age.